Can Organisations Refuse an LPA?

 07th January 2026

-When people set up a Lasting Power of Attorney, they often assume that once it is registered, their attorney’s authority will always be accepted without question.
-In reality, families sometimes encounter resistance from banks, care homes or public bodies, which can be confusing and distressing.
+Can Organisations Refuse an LPA? is a question many families only ask when a problem arises.
+When people set up a Lasting Power of Attorney, they often assume that once it is registered, an attorney’s authority will always be accepted without question.
+In reality, families sometimes encounter resistance from banks, care homes, or public bodies, which can be confusing and distressing.
 Understanding where an attorney’s authority is absolute, and where it is limited, helps avoid delays and conflict.

 Can a bank refuse to accept a registered LPA in the UK?